 The grant funds should be utilised within 12 months of payment.
 If it is not expected that the funds will be used within the timeframe‚ the reasons must be outlined in the written statement.

 Recipients will be required to provide a written statement to report to the Neurosurgical Research Foundation (NRF) at the conclusion of their travel or project detailing the grant’s impact and how it supported their research

-The grant will be awarded on the basis of the written statement‚ and letter of support from the relevant Centre Director‚ Institute Director or Head of School or principal supervisor’s recommendation
+The grant will be awarded on the basis of the written statement‚ and letter of support from the relevant Centre Director‚ Institute Director or principal supervisor’s recommendation.

 How to apply

 Applicants are required to provide a written statement and reference, as outlined above along with a copy of their current CV to firstname.lastname@example.org

 Applications are accessed through myScholarships (via logging on to myUniSA student portal).

 In addition to applying online‚ applicants are required to provide a written statement and reference‚ as outlined above to email@example.com .